samuelfneumann/Construct/README.md

-One awesome feature is that if a function or object is defined in your Python code, then that code can be called from the configuration file as long as that code is available in your imports file!
+One awesome feature is that if a function or object is defined in your Python code, then that code can be called from the configuration file as long as that code is available in your includes file!
 Well, not exactly, but almost!
 Really, the configuration is deferred to runtime, so when we create an object, we can just run some functions and put the returned values in the call tree.

-For example, if you have a function `f` defined in your imports with a variable `x` defined in your imports file, then you can call `f(x)` in your configuration file by using the `<-f(x)` operator.
+For example, if you have a function `f` defined in your includes with a variable `x` defined in your includes file, then you can call `f(x)` in your configuration file by using the `<-f(x)` operator.

-Two functions come bundled with Construct.py that can be called without defining them in the imports file.
+Two functions come bundled with Construct.py that can be called without defining them in the includes file.
 These are `constant` and `generic` as defined above.
 Hence, from any configuration file you can use `<-constant(x)` or `<-generic(x)` by default.
 For example:
 ```toml